ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 {: #vc_hybrid_addingviewingclusters-adding-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **vCenter Server Instances** table, click the instance to view the clusters in it.
+2. In the **vCenter Server instances** table, click the instance to view the clusters in it.

-   Ensure that the instance status is **Ready to Use**.
+   Ensure that the instance status is **Ready to use**.
 Otherwise, you can't add clusters to the instance.
    {:note}

 3. Click **Infrastructure** on the left navigation pane and click **Add** at the upper-right corner of the **CLUSTERS** table.